akirawisnu/QuastineTime/README.md

 # Running the App (End Users)
 ✅ Requirements

-Windows 10 or newer (64-bit) (for standalone), or pure Python console and requirements installed
+Windows 10 or newer (64-bit) (for standalone), or pure Python console and requirements for Linux / OSX / Android

 ▶️ Run the Standalone EXE
 - No admin rights required